aFarkas/lazysizes/README.md

 * ``lazySizesConfig.addClasses`` (default: ``false``): Wether lazysizes should add loading and loaded classes.
 This can be used to add unveil effects or to apply new styles (background-image). (see also ``preloadAfterLoad`` option).
 * ``lazySizesConfig.loadingClass`` (default: ``"lazyloading"``): If ``addClasses`` is set to ``true`` this ``class`` will be added to ``img`` element as soon as image loading starts.
 Can be used to add unveil effects.
 * ``lazySizesConfig.loadedClass`` (default: ``"lazyloaded"``): If ``addClasses`` is set to ``true`` this ``class`` will be added to any element as soon as the image is loaded or the image comes into view.
 Can be used to add unveil effects or to apply styles.
-* ``lazySizesConfig.threshold`` (default: ``150``): The ``threshold`` option expands the calculated visual viewport area in all directions, so that elements can be loaded before they are becoming visible.
+* ``lazySizesConfig.expand`` (default: ``150``): The ``expand`` option expands the calculated visual viewport area in all directions, so that elements can be loaded before they are becoming visible.
 (Note: Reasonable values are between ``40`` and ``300``.)
 In case you have a lot of small images or you are using the LQIP pattern you can lower the value, in case you have larger images set it to a higher value.
+Also note, that lazySizes will dynamically adjust this value to shrink, if the browser is currently downloading and to expand if the browser network is currently idling.
+This option can be overridden with the ``[data-expand]`` attribute.
 * ``lazySizesConfig.onlyLargerSizes`` (default: ``true``): In case a responsive image had the ``data-sizes="auto"`` attribute and the computed new size decreases, lazysizes won't normally change the ``sizes`` attribute to a lower value.
 * ``lazySizesConfig.clearAttr`` (default: ``false``): Set this to ``true`` if you want lazysizes to remove the ``data-`` attributes after doing it's work.
 * ``lazySizesConfig.srcAttr`` (default: ``"data-src"``): The attribute, which should be transformed to ``src``.